 This recipe will work with rolled and quick oats.
 Traditionally, oatcakes were made with old-fashioned rolled oats.
 This is what I used for my final recipe

 Traditionally, oatcakes are served plain, but I love to add a drizzle of chocolate.
 They’re also delicious served with peanut butter!
 Enjoy oatcakes with a cup of tea for an afternoon snack or dessert.

 I hope you’ll give these a try!
 And if you do, let me know what you think in the comments.

 Easy Nova Scotia Oatcakes

-- 1 cup flour (white, whole wheat or spelt), spoon and level
+- 1 cup flour (all-purpose white, whole wheat or spelt), spoon and level

 - 2 cup rolled oats